eddycharly/k8s-training/kubectl/basics/readme.md

 /Users/charlesbreteche/.kube/cluster1:/Users/charlesbreteche/.kube/cluster2
 ```

-## add a kubectl configuration files
+## add a kubectl configuration file

 ```bash
 export KUBECONFIG=${KUBECONFIG}:$HOME/.kube/cluster1
 ```

 this adds `$HOME/.kube/cluster1` file to kubectl.

 the `KUBECONFIG` environment variable should be set in `.bash_profile` so that it is initialized automatically every time a shell is opened.

 ## kubectl config set-cluster